mooreds/docs-1/references/connectors/apify-v2-documentation.md

 ## sync_run_task_no_input

 Run a specific task and return its output.
-The run must finish in 300<!-- MAX_ACTOR_JOB_SYNC_WAIT_SECS --> seconds otherwise the API endpoint returns a timeout error.
+The run must finish in 300 seconds otherwise the API endpoint returns a timeout error.
 Beware that it might be impossible to maintain an idle HTTP connection for an extended period, due to client timeout or network conditions.
 Make sure your HTTP client is configured to have a long enough connection timeout.
 If the connection breaks, you will not receive any information about the run and its status.
 To run the Task asynchronously, use the [Run task asynchronously](#reference/actor-tasks/run-collection/run-task) endpoint instead.

 <details><summary>Parameters</summary>